 What Is MPW in Chip Tapeout?

-- →When does MPW make sense?
+- →When MPW makes sense

-- →What information is needed first?
+- →What information is needed first

-What information is needed first?
+What information is needed first

 An early MPW RFQ does not need to start with confidential layout data.
 A useful first brief can include: